Sholing Junior School

 What steps should you take if you have a concern about the SEND provision at Sholing Juniors?

 If you have any concerns at all about your child’s SEND provision please talk to your child’s Class Teacher first.
 If you then feel you would like to meet with the SENCo either the Class Teacher will arrange this or an appointment can be made through the Office.
 The SENCo is a member of the Senior Leadership Team and regularly meets with the Head to review the needs of the children throughout the school.
-Following this, if you still have concerns you could write to Mrs Elaine Adams, the Governor with responsibility for SEND or write directly to the Chair of Governors c/o Sholing Junior School.
+Following this, if you still have concerns you could write to Ms Jenny Harper, the Governor with responsibility for SEND or write directly to the Chair of Governors c/o Sholing Junior School.
 Please see the School website for the Formal Complaints policy.

 How are the Governing Body involved in meeting the needs of SEND pupils and supporting families?

 The SENCo reports regularly to the Governing Body on all matters relating to SEND.
 There is a governor with special responsibility for SEND who can be contacted c/o Sholing Junior School.

 The SENCo and the Family Inclusion Support Officer (FISO) are available to help parents find organisations that may help and support them and an appointment should be made through the office to see either of them.

 If you are considering moving a child with SEND to our school please make an appointment with the SENCO through the office and she will arrange to meet with you to discuss your child’s needs and give you a guided tour of the school.